How to Migrate a Website to Google Cloud Without Downtime

 Back up current server data and database before migration

-Now that you have installed LAMP or LEMP on your new server and have configured your new server to be identical or very similar to your current server, it’s time to back up the content on the current server so you can migrate it to the new server.
+Now that you have installed LAMP or LEMP on your new server and have configured it to be identical or very similar to your current server, it’s time to back up the content on the current server so you can migrate it to the new server.

 It would be best if you moved to the new server.
-First, you need your website and the database content to back up the website and the content in the database.
+First, you need to back up your website and database content.

 To back up your website content, log on to your server via SSH if you have access.
 Once on your current server SSH console, run the commands below to back up your website content, usually at this location: /var/www/html/.